Plusnet broadband review

 All traffic management aims to keep speeds up by prioritising the activities that we need to keep running quickly and smoothly as we go about our day-to-day online business - like browsing the web, for example - and slowing others, like downloading files.

-There's also a limiting system which restricts certain activities - such as P2P file sharing and streaming - at peak times.
+There's also a limiting system that restricts certain activities - such as P2P file sharing and streaming - at peak times.

 Plusnet's traffic management system is slightly different from others, however, in that it does all this on a house-by-house basis - no Plusnet home will be slowed down for the sake of another.
 Instead, it's the traffic within the house itself that's monitored and controlled.